-What's open and closed Montreal Easter Weekend March 30 through April 2, 2018?
+What's open and closed Montreal Easter Weekend April 19 (Good Friday) through April 22 (Easter Monday), 2019?
 The list below sums up what to expect, from which museums are open to which major attractions are closed, but it isn't exhaustive enough to cover every mom and pop shop, restaurant, store, and government branch in town.
-If in doubt, call the commerce, business or agency you wish to frequent directly for detailed scheduling information.
+If in doubt, call the commerce, business or agency you wish to visit directly for detailed scheduling information.

 Municipal Government Offices